 The Lovin’ Spoonful’s first 7 singles all hit the top 10!
 They were part of the Folk Rock and Country Rock era that started in the mid 1960’s.

 The band called it “good time music”.
 There was nothing else quite like it on the radio.
-The songs were written by John Sebastian.
+The songs were written by lead singer John Sebastian.
 The band’s musical influences were Folk, Jug Band, Country, and Blues.
 It came out as a unique mixture of Rock & Roll.
-Their name came from a song by Mississippi John Hurt called “Coffee Blues”, and referred to a “Lovin’ Spoonful” of Coffee (which is different than the speculation about the origin).
+Their name came from a song by Mississippi John Hurt called “Coffee Blues”, and referred to a “Lovin’ Spoonful” of Coffee (which is different than many guesses about the origin).

 I remember that in 1966 The Beatles were asked if they had any favorite American Bands, and they said “The Lovin’ Spoonful”.
 Since they were a favorite of mine, it stuck with me, and I’ve always suspected that Paul McCartney wrote “Good Day Sunshine” because he liked “Daydream”.